varl/pubip/README.md

 ## Limitations

 All state is in-memory.
-If service restarts, there will be a delay* before Tomato updates the IP.
+If service restarts, there will be a delay (whatever you set auto-refresh to) before Tomato updates the IP.

-* Whatever amount you set auto-refresh to.